-Most of the time in the conventional homework problems, to satisfy my criterion of making a genuine attempt you will need to write down explanations for the calculations and arguments you make.
-Where explanations need to be given, these should be written out in sentences i.e. with verbs, capital letters at the beginning, periods at the end, etc. and not in an abbreviated form.
+Give explanations for the calculations and arguments you make, written out in sentences i.e. with verbs, capital letters at the beginning, periods at the end, etc. and not in an abbreviated form.
 Some of the homework will be computer exercises in GAP.
-An essential part of what you hand in for these exercises will be a transcript of a GAP session, but it will help if you insert explanatory comments.
-Your work will exist as a computer file, and it would be possible to send it to me by email, but I do prefer to see a hard copy of what you have done.
+Hand in a transcript of a GAP session.
+It will help if you insert explanatory comments.
+Please give me a hard copy of what you have done.